The business community has rallied in support of bushfire affected communities through BizRebuild, providing practical and in-kind assistance.

 Pledging to relocate business meetings to bushfire affected areas where possible to drive economic activity to those who need it

 Creating a Crisis App to provide affected communities with information and facilitating access to essential goods and shelter.
-The app can be accessed here

-A direct donation has been committed to the Australian Red Cross’ Disaster Relief and Recovery Fund through the Dow Company Foundation.
+Donation to the Australian Red Cross’ Disaster Relief and Recovery Fund through the Dow Company Foundation.

 The company has also established an Employee Match Program with donations going to organizations including the Australian Red Cross and the World Wildlife Fund Inc.